-For information regarding transfer opportunities, please contact Rick Garcia, Director, Admissions & Enrollment Management, at (909) 460-2016.
-The decision on a transfer application will be based on a review of the transfer applicant’s entire file, including the LSDAS report, grades earned in law school, letters of recommendation, and reasons for transferring.
+For information regarding transfer opportunities, please contact the College of Law admissions team at firstname.lastname@example.org.
+The decision on a transfer application will be based on a review of the transfer applicant’s entire file, including the CAS report, grades earned in law school, letters of recommendation, and reasons for transferring.
 A decision to admit a transfer applicant is conditional, pending receipt of an official transcript and a letter of good standing from the applicant’s current law school.
 An admitted transfer applicant must agree to all terms and conditions of admission (including those pertaining to which credits will transfer).

 Fall: July 1